 Applications for taxation on the basis of a land use value assessment are accepted by the Real Estate Assessor's office from October 1 through November 2 of each year.
 This application, after approval, will be effective for the next fiscal tax year, starting July 1 of the following year.
 The application fee is $10.00.
 Late applications may be submitted after the November 2 deadline upon payment of a late fee of $3.00 per day for each application filed.
 Applications are accepted through December 31.
 All owners of the property are required to complete and sign the application (3 copies) and a certification form.
 The certification (for agricultural, horticultural or forest use) form must be signed and notarized.
 An amended application shall be submitted when the acreage of the parcel changes due to a subdivision or survey.

 Incorrect information on the following subjects will be considered material misstatements and subject the owner to removal from the program, assessment of roll back tax and penalty:

 - The number and identities of the known owners of the property.

 - The intentional misrepresentation of the number of acres in the parcel to be taxed according to use

 - The zoning of the property

-In the City of Chesapeake property owners are required to revalidate the application annually.
+In the City of Chesapeake, property owners are required to revalidate the application annually.
 Revalidation forms are mailed by October 1 of each year.
 The revalidation form must be completed and returned to the Real Estate Assessor's office by December 5.
 Revalidation forms will be accepted after the deadline by paying a late filing fee of $3.00 per day for each application.
-Revalidation forms are NOT accepted after December 31.
+Revalidation forms are NOT accepted after the last working day in December.

 When the qualifying use of the property is changed to a non-qualifying use or if the property is rezoned to a more intensive use, at the request of the owner or his agent, this change must be reported to the Real Estate Assessor within 60 days after such change occurs.